emil-litwiniec/minesweeper-game/docs/README.md

 # Minesweeper

 A simple implementation of classic minesweeper game.
-Written entirely in Vanilla Javascript using Canvas API.
+Written entirely in vanilla JavaScript using Canvas API.
 The styling is inspired by retro pixel games.

 ## Installing / Getting started